moarshy/fastai-docment-sprint/README.md

 `nbdev_test_nbs` or `make test`

-For all the tests to pass, you'll need to install the following optional dependencies:
+For all the tests to pass, you'll need to install the following optional dependencies (alternatively install the dev_requirements specified in `settings.ini`) :

 ```
-pip install "sentencepiece<0.1.90" wandb tensorboard albumentations pydicom opencv-python scikit-image pyarrow kornia \
+pip install sentencepiece wandb tensorboard albumentations pydicom opencv-python scikit-image pyarrow kornia \
     catalyst captum neptune-cli
 ```